Joseki-jl/Joseki.jl/README.md

 Want to make an API in Julia but not sure where to start?
 Newer versions of [HTTP.jl](https://github.com/JuliaWeb/HTTP.jl) have everything you need to build one from scratch, but getting started can be a bit intimidating at the moment.
 Joseki.jl is a set of examples and tools to help you on your way.
 It's inspired by [Mux.jl](https://github.com/JuliaWeb/Mux.jl) and [Express](https://expressjs.com/).

+*Note: This package is under active development and breaking changes may occur at any time.*

 ## The basics

 Middleware in Joseki is any function that takes a `HTTP.Request` and modifies it (and the associated response).
 Endpoints are functions that accept a `HTTP.Request` and returns a modified version of its associated `HTTP.Response`.
 Typically any request is passed through the same set of middleware layers before being routed to a single endpoint.